Specialized Care for a Separated Shoulder

 To help prevent a shoulder separation, warm up and stretch before physical activity, wear protective gear such as shoulder pads during contact sports, and take extra precaution in situations with a high risk of falls.

-UPMC Susquehanna's Orthopedics provides complete care — from evaluation and diagnosis to treatment and prevention — for a separated shoulder in Williamsport, Wellsboro and Muncy, PA.
+UPMC Orthopaedics provides complete care — from evaluation and diagnosis to treatment and prevention — for a separated shoulder in Williamsport, Wellsboro, and Muncy, PA.